2022 Los Angeles Film Critics Association Awards

 The 48th Los Angeles Film Critics Association Awards, given by the Los Angeles Film Critics Association (LAFCA), honored the best in film for 2022.
 Both Everything Everywhere All at Once and Tár received the award for Best Film, being the fourth time the association gave the award to two films in the same year.
-For the first time in three years, the organization held an in-person awards event where all the winners were honored on January 14, 2023.
+For the first time in three years, the association held an in-person awards event where all the winners were honored on January 14, 2023.

 This year, LAFCA introduced gender-neutral acting categories, with two awards for Best Lead Performance and two awards for Best Supporting Performance, each with two winners and two runner-ups.